neondatabase/website/content/docs/reference/neon-cli.md

 ## Connect

+The Neon CLI supports connecting via web authentication or with an API key.

+### Connect via web authentication

-Run the following command to authenticate a connection to Neon:
+Run the following command to connection to Neon via web authentication:

 ```bash
 neonctl auth
 ```

 The `auth` command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-Running a Neon CLI command without authenticating with [neonctl auth](/docs/reference/cli-auth) automatically launches the browser authentication process.
+Running a Neon CLI command without authenticating with [neonctl auth](/docs/reference/cli-auth) automatically launches the web authentication process.

+### Connect with an API key

-Alternatively, you can authenticate a connection with a Neon API key using the `--api-key` option when running a Neon CLI command.
-For example, an API key is used with the following `neonctl projects list` command:
+To connect with a Neon API key, specify the `--api-key` option when running a Neon CLI command.
+For example, the following `neonctl projects list` command connects to Neon using the `--api-key` option:

 ```bash
 neonctl projects list --api-key <neon_api_key>